MongoEngine/marshmallow-mongoengine/docs/tutorial.rst

 Customizing the schema
 ----------------------

-Now let say we want to customize the way the tasks are dumped, for example we want to return the field `priority` in a more understandably way than just a number (1 => "High", 2 => "Medium", 3 => "Will see tomorrow").
+Now let's say we want to customize the way the tasks are dumped.
+For example we want to return the field `priority` in a more understandable way than just a number (1 => "High", 2 => "Medium", 3 => "Will see tomorrow").

-Given we can shadow the auto-generated fields by defining our own in the Schema, we only have to redefine the `property` field and we're done !
+Given that we can shadow the auto-generated fields by defining our own in the schema, we only have to redefine the `property` field and we're done !

 .. code-block:: python